JhengLu/JhengLu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-I am a fourth-year Central South University student majoring in Computer Science and Technology.
-My research interests fall within the Internet of Things (IoT) encompassing machine learning (ML) for IoT, sensor networks, crowdsensing, security, social networks, and wireless networks.
-I am currently engaged in research under [Prof. Anfeng Liu](https://faculty.csu.edu.cn/liuanfeng/en/index.htm) and [Prof. Neal Xiong](https://dblp.org/pid/x/NaixueXiong.html) that centers around utilizing incentive mechanisms and machine learning technologies to design and build high-quality mobile crowd sensing systems.
+Hello there!
+I'm Jiaheng Lu, a first-year master's student at the University of Michigan, Ann Arbor, where I'm studying Electrical and Computer Engineering.
+My academic journey commenced at Central South University, China, where I pursued a bachelor's degree in Computer Science and Technology.
+I am deeply engrossed in the realms of Cluster Computing, distributed systems, Machine Learning, and the Internet of Things (IoT).
-<p>Outside of research, I like to travel, play basketball and guitar, and read books.
+<p>Outside of my studies, I like traveling, playing basketball, strumming the guitar, and reading books.